venksrid001/cowrie/architecture-design.md

 Identify the architectural viewpoints you will use to present your system's architecture.
 Write one sentence to outline each viewpoint.
 Show which viewpoint frames which architectural concern.

+Physical Viewpoint: This is the viewpoint to desribe the topology of our systems components on the physical layer.
-Logical View: This is the viewpoint to describe the abstracted funcionality of the system to the end users
+Logical Viewpoint: This is the viewpoint to describe the abstracted funcionality of the system to the end users

 ### 4. Architectural Views